WAP-Industries/Polyglot-Snake/README.md

    - Essentially, each language must run its own version of Snake
 2. You cannot have two separate full source codes for each language
    - A solution like in [`gay-version-2.cpp`](https://github.com/WAP-Industries/Polyglot-Snake/blob/main/gay-version-2.cpp) would be too easy otherwise
-   - You code must look like one full program, so you need to combine the C++ and Python code as much as possible
+   - You code must combine the languages as much as possible such that your code looks like one full program

 ---